andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 2\.1.3 – All players will need the latest PunkBuster folder, which can be downloaded at: [**https://www.sendspace.com/file/6t8otf**](https://www.sendspace.com/file/6t8otf "https://www.sendspace.com/file/6t8otf").

-2\.1.4 – All matches must be played on the latest vCoD.gg PAM, which can be downloaded at: ???.
+2\.1.4 – All matches must be played on the latest vcod.gg PAM, which can be downloaded at: ???.

 2\.1.5 – To properly configure vCoD.gg PAM for competition settings, use the following command: "/rcon pam_mode vcodgg_match" (default modes for all competition matches).